Our mission

 The answers stopped me.

 Thirty students.
 Thirty completely different answers.
 Some wanted examples before explanations.
 Some wanted to jump straight in and figure it out.
 Some needed to see the big picture first; others needed to go step by step.
-My best teachers — the ones who genuinely connected with students — were working from intuition and goodwill.
+My best teachers were working from intuition and goodwill.
 But no teacher, however talented, can design thirty different lessons for thirty different minds.
-It's not a failure of effort.
-It's a structural impossibility.
+It is not a failure of effort.
+It is a structural impossibility.

 We were also stretched thin.
 Like every small school, we were working against the budget.
 We wanted to hire more.
-We couldn't.
+We could not.
 And so the gap between what we knew was possible and what we could actually deliver just kept widening.

 Why I was the one to build it

-I didn't come to education from the outside.
-Before LightHouse, I spent years building technology in Silicon Valley — including an earlier EdTech company I founded and eventually exited.
+I did not come to education from the outside.
+Before LightHouse, I spent years building technology in Silicon Valley, including an earlier edtech company I founded and eventually exited.
 I also spent time at Udemy, working closely with learning scientists to understand how people actually acquire and retain knowledge.
 Not how we assume they learn.
 How they actually do.

 When AI started to mature, I saw the unlock.
-This wasn't about replacing teachers — it was about giving them something they'd never had: a clear, real-time picture of every student, and the tools to act on it without drowning in admin.
+This was not about replacing teachers.
+It was about giving them something they had never had: a clear, real-time picture of every student, and the tools to act on it without drowning in admin.

-I left LightHouse to build Kaihle — not just to solve the problem for my school, but to build the tool I wish I'd had for every school like it.
+I left LightHouse to build Kaihle, not just to solve the problem for my school, but to build the tool I wish I had had for every school like it.

 Vibhu Athavaria